Opentrons/opentrons-emulation/README.md

 ### source-location

 **Description:** A string value specifying where the system should look for the source code based on the `source-type`.

 If you are using `remote` type, you can either specify `latest` to pull the latest committed version from the master branch, or specify a full commit sha to pull.

+If you are using `local` type, specify a path to the source on your system.

+When creating an `ot2` type robot this setting determines what source code the `smoothie` emulator will use.
+The `opentrons` repo should be specified.

+When creating an `ot2` type robot this setting determines what source code the `ot3-firmware` emulators will use.
+The `ot3-firmware` should be specified.

+### robot-server-source-type

+**Description:** Same as `source-type` but specifies what the robot server will be using for source.

+**Acceptable Values:** `remote` `local`

+### robot-server-source-location

+**Description:** Same as `source-location` but specifies what the system should look for source code for the robot-server

+If you are using `remote` type, you can either specify `latest` to pull the latest committed version from the master branch, or specify a full commit sha to pull.